michaelchisari/vmd/README.md

 VMD embeds jQuery and Velocity; you do not need to load them beforehand.

-VMD is only distributed in a minified form since this repo is for bug reports only, not PR's or feature suggestions.
+VMD is not distributed beyond its minified form since this repo is for bug reports only, not PR's or feature suggestions.

 **Usage**